MiTTNS/STARcalc/README.md

    to the following day to calculate and return late fees.
 This was changed to the while loop below because the STAR lab has been open longer than 1000 days.

-Below the class are all the days of the week, the actual week, and refrences to elements of popup.html used to trigger events and show results.
+Below the class are all the days of the week, the actual week array that holds those days, and refrences to elements of popup.html used to trigger events and show results.

 Finally we get to the good stuff at `getLatesBtn.onclick = function(element) {`.
 The line following this clears the space used to output messages but after that we have...